memob0x/steamlink-xsession/README.md

    ```bash
    sh install.sh
    ```
-2. Activate the addons from the Kodi GUI (an activation request should be prompted on the next kodi startup).
+2. Activate the addons from Kodi (an activation request should be prompted on the next boot).

 ## Extras

-### Kodi at boot
+### Autostart kodi at boot
-According to the current [specifications](https://salsa.debian.org/multimedia-team/kodi-media-center/kodi/-/commit/7a371bfd9daf9b918a5d944cf1a04f71c37b387d), to launch kodi at system startup it is necessary to change the configuration of lightDM, usually found in `/etc/lightdm/lightdm.conf`, as follows:
+According to the current [specifications](https://salsa.debian.org/multimedia-team/kodi-media-center/kodi/-/commit/7a371bfd9daf9b918a5d944cf1a04f71c37b387d), in order to launch kodi at system startup, it's necessary to change the configuration of lightDM, usually found in `/etc/lightdm/lightdm.conf`, as follows:

 ```bash
 autologin-user=pi # your user of choice